 About Hagia Sophia

-Whilst the original Hagia Sofia was built in the fourth century AD by Constantine the Great, very little remains of this structure nor the one built after it in the fifth century.
+Whilst the original Hagia Sofia was built in the 4th century by Constantine the Great, very little remains of this structure, nor the one built after it in the 5th century.
 The current building dates back to between 532 and 537 AD, during which time it was constructed under the order of the Byzantine Emperor Justinian.

-The architects Isidore of Miletus and Anthemius of Tralles designed the Hagia Sophia in the Byzantine style, with typical features such as its impressive dome, and Hagia Sophia served as a central religious home for the Eastern Orthodox Church.
-The building was converted to a mosque in 1453 under the orders of Sultan Mehmed II when Constantinople was conquered by the Ottoman Turks and thus it remained until 1935, when it became a museum.
+The architects Isidore of Miletus and Anthemius of Tralles designed the Hagia Sophia in the Byzantine style, with aspects such as its impressive dome a typical feature.
+At this time, the Hagia Sophia served as a central religious base for the Eastern Orthodox Church.

 Discover the best Historic Sites in Turkey, from Hagia Sophia to the Helles Memorial and more, includes interactive map of the top Turkish cultural locations and monuments.

 Discover the best Byzantine architecture, sites, museums and ruins, from the Hagia Sophia to Bachkovo Monastery and more, includes interactive Byzantine Empire site map.

 Follow in the footsteps of Constantine the Great from the Hagia Sophia to the Church of the Holy Sepulchre and more, includes an interactive map of Emperor Constantine I locations.